tebben/overture-maps/README.md

 # overture-maps

-Playing around with Overture Maps data.
-A notebook to play around in and some scripts to extract and convert data to geoparquet, geojson, pmtiles.
+Playing around with data from Overture Maps.
+A notebook to play around in and some scripts to extract and convert data to geoparquet, geojson and pmtiles.

 ## Download overture-maps data

-Run scripts/download_overture_data.sh to download all overture parquet files from AWS without needing to login.
+Run `scripts/download_overture_data.sh` to download all overture parquet files from AWS without needing to login.
 This will take some time to run since this is around 200GB.
-This script will install AWD cli if not found on the system.
+This script will install AWS cli if not found on the system.
 Using duckdb we could also directly request the data we need because the data is hive partitioned but I prefer to have everything locally.

 ```sh
 ./scripts/download_overture_data.sh